DaanVervacke/pytoledo/README.md

 **v3.0.0 adds support for KU Leuven Authenticator, which is now mandatory for all students**

+**v3.1.0 adds the ability to query Vives Plus endpoints, please note that this might not work for Luca, Odisee, Thomas More and UCLL students!**

 ## Motivation

 My goal was to provide an easy way to interact with the various KU Leuven API endpoints.